 Elisa Parhad is a writer and photographer in Los Angeles, by way of Seattle, Albuquerque, Austin and Japan.
 Whether at home or abroad, she travels with a camera, curiosity and an anthropological eye towards art, design, cultural heritage and history.
 Elisa is the author/photographer of “New Mexico: A Guide for the Eyes,” (winner of the New Mexico Book Award, 2010) and “Southern California: A Guide for the Eyes” (INDIEFab Finalist, 2016).
+A book about adventuring in the West will be out in 2023.
 Cameron Books published her first children’s book, "Los Angeles Is...," in April 2018.
-Her writing and photographs have also been published in Delta Sky, BBC Travel, Hemispheres, Travel + Leisure, the Los Angeles Times, LA Parent, Gardencollage.com, FACES magazine, and Western Art and Architecture.
-She lives with her husband and their two young boys.
+Two additional children's books will debut in 2022.
+Her writing and photographs have also been published in Delta Sky, BBC Travel, Hemispheres, Travel + Leisure, the Los Angeles Times, LA Parent, Sierra magazine, FACES magazine, and Western Art and Architecture.
+She is an active member of SCBWI (Society of Children's Book Writers and Illustrators), Independent Book Publishers Association (IBPA), and SATW (The Society of American Travel Writers).
+She lives with her husband and two young sons in Pasadena, California.

 The Unofficial Version

 Aside from the basic biographical details above, here's what makes me tick:

 First, I am a collector of experiences.
 Given the choice to seek out something new, or the possibility of making a memory, I’ll take it.

 Second, I have a need to do something with these experiences, primarily document and share them.
 This tends to be through photography and writing, perhaps as my way of processing my world and experience.
 I tend to think in books—this format makes the most sense to me.
 As of yet, only three have escaped into the world, but many more are brewing.